glentner/hypershell/docs/index.rst

 **Flexible**

-One of several novel features of *hyper-shell*, is the ability to independently stand up the *server* on one machine and then connect to that server using a *client* from a different environment.
+One of several novel features of `HyperShell`, is the ability to independently stand up the *server* on one machine and then connect to that server using a *client* from a different environment.

-Start the *hyper-shell server* and set the bind address to ``0.0.0.0`` to allow remote connections.
+Start the server with a bind address of ``0.0.0.0`` to allow remote connections.
 The server schedules tasks on a distributed queue.
 It is recommended that you protect your instance with a private *key* (``-k/--auth``).